 Gunnery: Gunnery training will give your ships 10% better accuracy when firing guns.
-30% increase in maintenance.
+It will cause maintenance costs to be 30% higher.

 Night fighting: This will give your ships a bonus when spotting enemy ships at night, and less chance of hesitating before opening fire at night.
 It also gives a 10% accuracy bonus at night.
 20% increase in maintenance.